 PDSAs are a valuable tool for making improvements and monitoring the level of success.
 Teacher leader Kathryn Claiborne and Curriculum Specialist Amanda Hall (Pulaski County High School) share how teachers within their school participate in department PLCs to enhance student achievement by implementing the Plan-Do-Study-Act process.
 In the following videos, they describe each cycle of PDSA and the protocol followed by each of the PLC teams which create a culture of continuous improvement.

-The video featuring Kelly Clark, ELA teacher at East Carter High School, explains how she uses a pragmatic system of continual improvement in her classroom by using PDSA.
+The YouTube video featuring Kelly Clark, ELA teacher at East Carter High School, explains how she uses a pragmatic system of continual improvement in her classroom by using PDSA.
 She highlights each cycle of the Plan, Do, Study, Act monitoring process in her classroom.
 She elaborates on the engagement of learning based on the classroom PDSA cycle being a student choice/student voice classroom monitoring tool.
 Total time 1:36.

 Choose from several different PDSA templates to find the one that will work best for your school or classroom: